A series of mini documentaries that portrays the encounters between established Norwegian artists and threatened and persecuted artists.

 Artistic freedom is a basic human right, but it is a right that is not afforded to all of us.
 In Norway, most artists can enjoy this right and this freedom, but in countless other places around the world, artists are censored, imprisoned, threatened, and killed for expressing their art.

 In the last years, we have seen a large number of artists arrested, imprisoned, detained, attacked, abducted and even killed.
 The situation is dramatic, and it concerns all of us.
 Countries all over the world, including Europe, are abusing laws and censoring artists, and we have the responsibility to put up a fight against this.

-In 2019 Safemuse released a series of minidocumentaries that portrayed the meeting between established Norwegian artists and threatened artists.
+Edition #1 of the SAFE series was launched in 2019 by Safemuse – a series of minidocumentaries that portrays the meeting between established Norwegian artists and threatened artists.
 We marked the end of the series with the celebration of Music Freedom Day, March 3rd 2019.

 Edition #2 of the SAFE series was launched during the Artistic Freedom Conference (“Fri Kunst”) on Music Freedom Day 3rd of March 2023

 The SAFE campaign focuses on artistic freedom – those who have it, those who have lost it and those who fight for it.